 Noddies

 There are two members of the noddy family seen in North America.
-The Brown Noddy is the more common bird, which is seen along the northern perimeters of the Gulf of Mexico and up along the eastern Atlantic coast.
-The Black Noddy is a vagrant, whose habitat range is along the northern coast of South America.
-This noddy is sometimes seen on the Dry Tortugas Islands, at Fort Jefferson in the spring time, amongst the Brown Noddy, who live there.
+The Brown Noddy is more commonly seen along the northern perimeters of the Gulf of Mexico and up along the eastern Atlantic coast.
+The Black Noddy is a vagrant whose habitat range is along the northern coast of South America.
+This noddy is sometimes seen in springtime at Fort Jefferson on Dry Tortugas Island, amongst the Brown Noddy who live there.

 Noddies are very similar in appearance and behavior to terns.
-Having long pointed wings and long tail feathers, these seabirds are capable of manoeuvring along the waters in search of food with ease.
+They have long pointed wings and long tail feathers and these seabirds are capable of manoeuvring with ease, along the waters, in search of food.

-Click on the bird names listed below to see pictures of Noddies in North America
+Click on the bird images or names to see pictures of the Noddies

 Classic Collection of North American Birds